Alighandchi/Proxifier-FiveM-Profile/README.md

 <details>
   <summary>Click for Client Side </summary>

 - Download the configuration used by the game server
-- Install and run it inside the Proxifier program
+- Install and run it inside the [Proxifier](https://www.proxifier.com/download/) program
-- Go to the profile section > proxy server > edit server list > update the information provided to you by the game server and that's it.
+- Go to the profile section > Proxy server > Edit server list > Update the information provided to you by the game server and that's it.
 - Your proxy is active and open your FiveM and enjoy the game.

 </details>